-- Satisfactory/Unsatisfactory standing based on student and instructor evaluation. - Course outcomes must be met consistently for the last three (3) weeks to pass this course. - All assignments must be completed to achieve a passing grade.
+- Satisfactory/Unsatisfactory standing based on student and instructor evaluation. - Course outcomes must be met consistently for the last two (2) weeks to pass this course. - All assignments must be completed to achieve a passing grade. - Current CRNBC registration. - Students must achieve 100% in med math by end of week 10 in order to complete NURS 1030.